 - documenting and understanding the processes in place to record investment transactions and to value the portfolio.
-This included evaluating the control environment in place at the administration manager by obtaining and reading a report issued by an independent auditor on the design and operation of those controls; - · agreeing the valuation of listed ETFs to externally quoted prices; - agreeing investment holdings to confirmations received from the custodian; and - checking the accuracy of fair value hierarchy disclosure as disclosed in the financial statements.
+This included evaluating the control environment in place at the administration manager by obtaining and reading a report issued by an independent auditor on the design and operation of those controls; - agreeing investment holdings to confirmations received from the custodian; and - checking the accuracy of fair value hierarchy disclosure as disclosed in the financial statements.

-$i \equiv$ Other information
+$m{i}\!\equiv\!$ Other information